Hierosoft/maniforge/readme.md

 # R2X 14T

+Never again manually scrub through comparisons of the Configuration.h and Configuration_adv.h.
+Instead, shove metadata into H files of any structure using Python `deploy-marlin` (or the marlininfo Python module).

 The R2X 14T is a mod by Jake Gustafson ("Poikilos") for the *MakerBot Replicator 2X* (possibly compatible with clones such as FlashForge Creator Pro).
 The name "Axle Media" is a registered fictitious name in Pennsylvania and should be only used if the mod is done by Jake Gustafson.

 The mod utilizes the BIGTREETECH SKR V1.4 Turbo and most of the hardware from the MakerBot Replicator 2X.
 The fork of Marlin 2.0 ([https://github.com/poikilos/Marlin/tree/bugfix-2.0.x-r2x_t14](https://github.com/poikilos/Marlin/tree/bugfix-2.0.x-r2x_t14)) only contains changes to platformio.ini, Configuration.h, and Configuration_adv.h.